 The following CITRIS COVID-19 Response projects were awarded seed funding in an initial round of 25 projects announced on May 13, 2020.
 See the announcement here.
 Six additional projects were awarded on May 15, 2020.
+Download a list of the projects (PDF Document).

 “A Multicampus Infrastructure to Advance Telehealth Implementation for Low-Income Californians in Response to COVID-19”